tchibanda24/Microcontroller-O.S./MyShell/README.txt

 SUPERVISOR CALLS

- My svc file creates supervisor call instructions for my create, delete, open, close, get, put, list, get_desc, malloc, free, and memory map functions from myIO and myMem.
+ My svc file creates supervisor call instructions for my create, delete, open, close, get, put, list, get_desc, malloc, free, and memory map functions from 'myIO' and 'myMem'.
 I added them to my shell by just setting macros definitions to replace those calls from my myIO and myMem directly.

  Each SVC function essentially calls the corresponding function in Supervisor Mode.
-Now the control of all processes is running is by the kernel, or supervisor.
+Now the control of all processes is running is by the kernel, or "supervisor".
+Each function is called, has it's parameters loaded into the registers and run.